JohNan/homeassistant-tibber_grid_rewards/README.md

 | `day`        | The day of the week (e.g., "monday").       |
 | `time`       | The departure time in "HH:MM" format.       |

+## Disclaimer

+This integration is not developed, endorsed, or supported by Tibber.
+It is an unofficial, community-developed project.